-The majority of our revenue is generated from service offerings that are distributed to our clients under subscription-based agreements that typically renew automatically and have a term of at least one year.
+The majority of our revenue is generated from service offerings that are distributed to our customers under subscription-based agreements that typically renew automatically and have a term of at least one year.
 We recognize subscription revenues on a straight-line basis over the life of the contract.

-For the three months ended March 31, 2024 and 2023, our annualized net new bookings of subscription-based services on all contracts were \$86 million and \$80 million, respectively.
-Net new bookings is calculated based on the annualized amount of change in our sales bookings resulting from new subscription-based contracts, changes to existing subscription-based contracts and cancellations of subscription-based contracts for the period reported.
+For the three months ended June 30, 2024 and 2023, our annualized net new bookings of subscription-based services on all contracts were \$67 million and \$82 million, respectively.
+Net new bookings is calculated based on the annualized amount of change in our sales bookings resulting from new subscription-based contracts, changes to existing subscription-based contracts, and cancellations of subscription-based contracts for the period reported.
 Net new bookings is calculated on all subscription-based contracts without regard to contract term.
 Net new bookings is considered an operating metric that is an indicator of future subscription revenue growth and is also used as a metric of sales force productivity by us and investors.
 However, information regarding net new bookings is not comparable to, nor should it be substituted for, an analysis of our revenues over time.
-Revenues from our subscription-based contracts were approximately 96% and 95% of total revenues for the three months ended March 31, 2024 and 2023, respectively.
+Revenues from our subscription-based contracts were approximately 96% and 95% of total revenues for the three months ended June 30, 2024 and 2023, respectively.
 The increase was due to increased sales in our multifamily subscription products.

-For both the trailing 12 months ended March 31, 2024 and 2023, our contract renewal rates for existing company-wide CoStar Group subscription-based services for contracts with a term of at least one year were approximately 90%, and, therefore, our cancellation rates for those services for the same periods were approximately 10%.
+For both the trailing 12 months ended June 30, 2024 and 2023, our contract renewal rates for existing company-wide subscription-based services for contracts with a term of at least one year were approximately 90%, and, therefore, our cancellation rates for those services for the same periods were approximately 10%.
 Contract renewal rates are calculated on all subscription-based contracts with a term of at least one year.
 Our contract renewal rate is a quantitative measurement that is typically closely correlated with our revenue results.
 As a result, we believe that the rate may be a reliable indicator of short-term and long-term performance absent extraordinary circumstances.
-Our trailing 12-month contract renewal rate may decline as a result of negative economic conditions, consolidations among our clients, reductions in customer spending or decreases in our customer base.
-Revenues from our subscription-based contracts with a term of at least one year were approximately 81% and 80% of total revenues for the trailing 12 months ended March 31, 2024 and 2023, respectively.
-The increase was primarily due to increased sales of CoStar and multifamily subscription products.
+Our trailing 12-month contract renewal rate may decline as a result of negative economic conditions, consolidations among our customers, reductions in customer spending or decreases in our customer base.
+Revenues from our subscription-based contracts with a term of at least one year were approximately 81% for each of the trailing 12 months ended June 30, 2024 and 2023.

-Development, Investments and Expansion
+Development, Investments, and Expansion

-We plan to continue to invest in our business and our services, evaluate strategic growth opportunities and pursue our key priorities as described below.
-We are committed to supporting, improving and enhancing our information, analytics and online marketplace solutions, including expanding and improving our offerings for our client base and site users, including property owners, property managers, buyers, commercial tenants and residential renters and buyers.
+We plan to continue to invest in our business and our services, evaluate strategic growth opportunities, and pursue our key priorities as described below.
+We are committed to supporting, improving, and enhancing our information, analytics and online marketplace solutions, including expanding and improving our offerings for our client base and site users, including property owners, property managers, buyers, commercial tenants, and residential renters and buyers.
 We expect to continue our software development efforts to improve existing services, introduce new services, integrate and cross-sell services, integrate recently completed acquisitions and expand and develop supporting technologies for our research, sales and marketing organizations.
 We may reevaluate our priorities as economic conditions continue to evolve.